MonaHamid/Rag-Knowledge-Assistant/README.md

 ![RAG Knowledge Assistant](https://cdn.abacus.ai/images/b1aab930-778c-4272-af2a-c6cec2d46ebb.png)

-A Perplexity-style Retrieval-Augmented Generation (RAG) chatbot designed to provide reliable, explainable, and intelligent responses to domain-specific queries across Science, Technology, Mathematics, History, and Medicine using hybrid retrieval, web search fallback, and advanced prompting techniques with multiple LLMs.

-This project is built as part of the LLM Zoomcamp (DataTalksClub) and meets all evaluation criteria required for certification.
+⚡ PikaPlexity — RAG Knowledge Assistant

+PikaPlexity is a Retrieval-Augmented Generation (RAG) assistant that combines semantic search, keyword fallback, and LLM reasoning to produce grounded, cited answers with a friendly Streamlit UI and a built-in monitoring dashboard.

+Built as part of DataTalksClub LLM Zoomcamp 2025, this project aligns with the rubric across ingestion, monitoring, containerization, reproducibility, and best practices

 ## 🚀 Problem Description
 Access to reliable domain-specific information is often scattered across multiple sources and general-purpose chatbots may produce hallucinations or inaccurate responses when dealing with specialized queries in Science, Technology, Mathematics, History, and Medicine.